docsmith-darshan/tom_theme/pages/mydoc/mydoc_Server_Preparation.md

 ## Install Apache Webserver
-To install Apache webserver, run the following command:
+To install Apache Webserver, run the following command:
 ```
 apt install libapache2-mod-php apache2
 ```

 {{site.data.alerts.tip}}
-<p>You can run the following command to verify the status of Apache Webserver installation.</p>
+<p>You can also run the following command to verify the status of Apache Webserver installation.</p>
 <pre>
 systemctl status apache2
 </pre>